 Review by Karl Verhoven

 Those who’d worked their long way through Empathy is the Enemy may have been confused by the ending as there was no indication that the story continued here.
 Much of what Constantine learned in the previous outing was modified or rendered obsolete by the conclusion, and this begins with Glasgow engulfed by chaos.
-The cause is device activated by a Glaswegian mystic from the best of intentions, but he’s not the first man fooled by demons.
+The cause is a device activated by a Glaswegian mystic from the best of intentions, but he’s not the first man fooled by demons.

 Denise Mina sets her stall out early: “Glasgow.
 Highest murder rate in Western Europe.
 Lowest life expectancy.
 Home of the knife-wielding twelve year-old.
 But that was the good old days.
 It’s changed.
 Now it’s a frightening place.”